-You’ll appreciate the personalized attention when your Captain stops for photo opportunities and answers your questions about wildlife as we encounter whales, sea lions, bird rookeries, glaciers, and other marine wildlife.
+You’ll appreciate the personalized attention when your captain stops for photo opportunities and answers your questions about wildlife as we encounter whales, sea lions, bird rookeries, glaciers, and other marine wildlife.
 Please remember that the fishing time will be cut down considerably on these types of charters due to the traveling time for sightseeing.
-As a result you should not expect to limit out in fish on the fishing and sightseeing combination charters… But what could be better than making a great day out of doing a little of both?
+As a result, you should not expect to limit out in fish on the fishing and sightseeing combination charters… But what could be better than making a great day out of doing a little of both?

-Fresh catch in Alaska:
+Fresh Catch in Alaska:

 Pacific halibut are the most desired and largest fish of Alaska’s sport fisheries.
 They are plentiful in our waters throughout our fishing season, May through September.
-Sport caught halibut usually range from 20 to 50 lbs., although larger fish are not uncommon.
-Generally we fish between 100 and 450 feet, with an average of about 300 feet.
+Sport-caught halibut usually range from 20 to 50 lbs., although larger fish are not uncommon.
+Generally, we fish between 100 and 450 feet, with an average of about 300 feet.
 It takes about an hour and a half to two hours to get to the best fishing grounds.
 We normally drift over our fishing areas and then pull up, move back over them and drift again.
 Although we do drop anchor sometimes, we don’t believe in anchoring and sitting on one spot all day.

 Runs from June 1st – 30th.
 Miller’s Landing will be selling tickets for the Halibut Derby from their campground store.

-A $10 cancellation fee is imposed for all reservations cancelled.
+- A $10 cancellation fee is imposed for all reservations canceled.

-Cancellations must be received by email only to [email protected] The cancellation notice date is the date the email was received at [email protected] Phone cancellations will not be accepted.
+- Cancellations must be received by email only to [email protected] The cancellation notice date is the date the email was received at [email protected] Phone cancellations will not be accepted.

-Cancellations received by email 30 days prior to the first day of the reservation are charged a $10 cancellation fee and you will receive a refund of 90% of the total amount of the reservation.
+- Cancellations received by email 30 days prior to the first day of the reservation are charged a $10 cancellation fee and you will receive a refund of 90% of the total amount of the reservation.

-Cancellations received by email 15 to 29 days prior to the first day of the reservation are charged a $10 cancellation charge and you will receive a 75% refund. of the total amount of the reservation.
+- Cancellations received by email 15 to 29 days prior to the first day of the reservation are charged a $10 cancellation charge and you will receive a 75% refund of the total amount of the reservation.

-Cancellations received by email 14 days to zero days prior to arrival are charged a $10 cancellation fee and you will receive a 50% refund onlyif we are able to rebook your camping, cabin, fishing, kayaking, watertaxi, shuttle, lunch, or activity.
-If we are not able to rebook your reservation then no refunds will be issued and.
-You must call or e-mail Miller’s Landing post date of cancelled stay in order for us to research whether or not your site booked.
-Sites that were booked of course qualify for the 50% refund, sites that were not unfortunately do not.
+- Cancellations received by email 14 days to zero days prior to arrival are charged a $10 cancellation fee and you will receive a 50% refund only if we are able to rebook your camping, cabin, fishing, kayaking, water taxi, shuttle, lunch, or activity.
+If we are not able to rebook your reservation, then no refunds will be issued and you will also be charged a $10 cancellation fee to your credit card.

-In some situations a raincheck worth 75% of your reservation may be issued at the discretion of Miller’s Landing management instead of the applicable cancellation charge.
-If this option appeals to you please suggest this at the time of cancellation.
-Rainchecks are good for one year and may be used for activities, camping or lodging owned by Miller’s Landing or towards the cost of hats, tee shirts, gifts, etc. sold in the Miller’s Landing store or items sold online.
-For items purchased online the customer is expected to pay for the cost of postage.
+- In some situations, a raincheck worth 75% of your reservation may be issued at the discretion of Miller’s Landing management instead of the applicable cancellation charge.
+If this option appeals to you, please suggest this at the time of cancellation.
+Rainchecks are good for one year and may be used for activities, camping, or lodging owned by Miller’s Landing or towards the cost of hats, T-shirts, gifts, etc. sold in the Miller’s Landing store or items sold online.
+For items purchased online, the customer is expected to pay for the cost of postage.
 Rainchecks may NOT be transferred to another person.

-A 100% refund will be issued for any activity that was cancelled due to weather by Miller’s Landing.
+- A 100% refund will be issued for any activity that was canceled due to weather by Miller’s Landing.
 Miller’s Landing reserves the right to determine weather cancellations.
-Rain does not constitute cancellations.
+Rain does not constitute a cancellation.

 Please note: Miller’s Landing encourages only guaranteed prepaid reservations.
-Unlike many other states, Alaska has a very short tourist season which can make it difficult for us to rebook when we have cancellations without ample notice.
+Unlike many other states, Alaska has a very short tourist season, which can make it difficult for us to rebook when we have cancellations without ample notice.